 Barbell strategies are one way to lower so-called “duration risk”

-A barbell strategy typically works best when the yield curve is flattening
+The barbell approach typically works best when the yield curve is flattening

 When stock investors think about allocation, it’s typically about overweighting and underweighting sectors and individual company shares.